Warren Bird

 Warren Bird (born 1956) is an American writer and researcher of megachurches.
-He has authored or co-authored 34 books on church leadership, including Emotionally Healthy Church and Prepare Your Church for the Future, which have both achieved the bestseller status of 100,000 or more units in print.
-He has also overseen more than 25 research reports on issues affecting large and growing churches.
+He has authored or co-authored 36 books on church leadership, including Emotionally Healthy Church and Prepare Your Church for the Future, which have both achieved the bestseller status of 100,000 or more units in print.
+He has also overseen more than 30 research reports on issues affecting large and growing churches.
 His research on megachurches is regularly cited in mainstream and religious media.
-He currently serves as Senior Vice President of Research and Equipping for the Evangelical Council for Financial Accountability (ECFA).
+He most recently served as Senior Vice President of Research for the Evangelical Council for Financial Accountability (ECFA).

 Life and Ministry

 Bird was born in Atlanta, Georgia, and lived there until his college years.
 His formal academic training comes from Wheaton College (BA, MA), Alliance Theological Seminary (MDiv) and Fordham University (PhD).
 An ordained minister, he has served in several church roles including church planter and assistant pastor, including his longest tenure being for 10 years (1997-2006) on staff at Princeton Alliance Church.
 While pastoring, he also served as long time adjunct professor at Alliance Theological Seminary.

 He has been licensed for ministry under the Christian & Missionary Alliance.

 Bird is married to his college sweetheart.
 He and his wife, Michelle, live in a suburb of New York City.